 Meal-prepping sauces and dressings is a gift to your future self.
-Sauce is the finishing touch of nearly any meal, so whether you’re making salads, grain bowls, noodles, or roasted veg throughout the week, with a pre-made sauce waiting for you in the fridge, you’re halfway there.
+Whether you’re making salads, grain bowls, noodles, or roasted veg throughout the week, with a pre-made sauce waiting for you in the fridge, you’re halfway there.

-This homemade sauce consists of: peanut butter, lime juice, rice vinegar, soy sauce, sesame oil, Thai curry paste (substitution ideas below), and fresh garlic and ginger.
-The flavor of this sauce is inspired by the dip/dressing often served in Asian restaurants (like Thai and Vietnamese); it’s nutty, slightly sweet, and has a nice kick from the fresh spices.
+This vegan sauce consists of: peanut butter, lime juice, rice vinegar, soy sauce, sesame oil, Thai curry paste (substitution ideas below), and fresh garlic and ginger.
+The flavor is inspired by the dip/sauce often served in Thai and Vietnamese restaurants; it’s nutty, slightly sweet, and has a nice kick from the fresh spices.
 I recommend using crunchy peanut butter here, since it lends a nice texture.

 - Lime Juice: Lemon juice works too.